 I’m in China!

 Hi everybody!
-I have landed in China, and I am very excited to be here, but also a little apprehensive as I realize I didn’t do quite as much research as maybe I should have.
-My hostel is great; it’s clean, has a good atmosphere, and is located on a street with a lot of local shops and restaurants that really help you to submerge yourself in the surrounding culture.
+I have landed in China, and I am very excited to be here.
+I’m also a little apprehensive as I realize I didn’t do quite as much research as maybe I should have.
+My hostel is great; it’s clean and has a good atmosphere.
+Plus it is located on a street with a lot of local shops and restaurants that really help you to submerge yourself in the surrounding culture.
 I really do love it.

 My trip getting here was about as good as it can get.
 I flew from Tucson to San Francisco, and then San Francisco to Beijing.
 On both flights I had the entire row to myself!
 How awesome is that?!
 I literally sprawled out and laid down in my row, and also used all of the pillows and blankets in my row to make a little corner fort.
 This was awesome because I felt refreshed and rested when I landed in Beijing, however I still needed a shower.

 From the airport I decided to just take a taxi to my hotel, and the journey took me almost 3 hours due to all of the traffic.
 It was nuts.
 The driver also just dropped me off right next to a busy street and said just go that way while pointing to my right….
 And that’s what I did until I saw the Leo Hostel sign.
 By the time I got to the hostel and checked in I was actually tired, so I did the one thing you shouldn’t do when traveling to a new destination, I took a nap.